 There was a threefold increase in domestic violence in the EU and other countries in just the first weeks of the lockdowns introduced as part of the fight against COVID-19.
 Although official statistics on growth of domestic violence in Azerbaijan in this isolation period are not yet available, an increase in the number of people who have contacted shelters is an indication that things have become worse.

-Isolation with an aggressor and its implications
+and its implications

 "Even now, when I hear a loud male voice, I start trembling.
 I still am afraid," says Gulnaz (name changed).
 She is one of the nine women who had to seek refuge in a shelter for women and children in May.
 Gulnaz, the mother of two small children, says that her husband had previously beaten her on a regular basis, but things got unbearable during isolation, and not only for her.

 "Before the lockdown, he would not spend much time at home.
 He would come home at night and there would not be that much violence.
 When the lockdown began, he stopped going outside.
 He became even more neurotic," Gulnaz says.
 "My children and I also became neurotic.
 We were living in constant fear.
 We tried to do everything the right way to make sure he had nothing to complain about.
 But it was useless, he would still find a reason to be violent."

 In the very first days of the worldwide spread of coronavirus, the UN and the World Health Organization said that the lockdown would lead to an increase in domestic violence across the world.
 According to information available to the WHO, complaints received by women's support services about violence against women by their husbands or partners have increased by 60% compared to April 2019.
 A total of five times as many people have contacted hotlines.

 According to the WHO's Hans Kluge, the loss of jobs, rising alcohol consumption, as well as stress, fear and anxiety that worry many people may lead to serious long-term consequences.